Censorship across the World – „Die Kasseler Liste“

 The debate on what should be considered censorship remains open, both in public and academic discourse.
 Legal definitions differ from definitions in the fields of Sociology, Philosophy, Literary Studies and Art History.
 All depends on which actors, practices and forms serve as criteria, on whether preventive or retroactive measures are being considered, etc. Common parlance often assumes that any means of controlling public opinion are tantamount to censorship.
 The result is not just an imprecise definition, but an inflationary use of the term that expands the scope of the term to the point that it becomes meaningless.
 As such, crying ‘censorship’ has become a preferred tool in the battle against those with whom we disagree.
 It is just as important, however, to rely not on a singular, fixed, constitutional understanding of the term.
 Chances are that such an understanding could not encompass the modern structural and systematic limits to the freedom of expression brought by the advent of the digital age.
 It is necessary to constantly engage with the term and the phenomenon, even in democratic societies that have supposedly overcome this problem.

 When it comes to Die Kasseler Liste, we are working with a rather narrow and precise notion of censorship.
-We are dealing with banned books, i.e. text that existed as a manuscript or a published work and the circulation of which was prevented in part or in full, either preventatively or retroactively.
+We are dealing with banned books (as for magazines and newspapers, we do not systematically research them, but we do list them if they are on a banned list, such as in U.S. prisons).
+This means we list texts that existed as a manuscript or a published work and the circulation of which was prevented in part or in full, either preventatively or retroactively.
 We do not list as cases of interdictions that were based on criminal cases brought before a court in constitutional democracies.
-Rather, the list presents instances of censorship where institutional, systematic-structural control mechanisms limit the freedom of expression with a political, religious or moral motivation.
+Rather, the list presents instances of censorship where institutional, systematic-structural control mechanisms limit the freedom of expression, which is mostly done with a political, religious or moral motivation.

 How Powerful is Literature?